5.2.4 Policy statement on student representation - Staff-Student Consultative Committees

 Election of student members (Course Representatives & Department Representatives)

 - All course reps shall be elected in line with the principles of student engagement.

-- Departments/schools should ensure that the process for nominating and electing student academic representatives is made known to students (for example via student handbooks, duo).
+- The Students’ Union, the University and departments/schools should ensure that the process for nominating and electing student academic representatives is made known to students at Induction, and via student handbooks, and duo as a minimum.
 Departments/schools are encouraged wherever possible to provide an opportunity for representatives to the SSCC for the previous academic year to speak to students in order to explain and promote the benefits of serving on the SSCC.

-- Departments should support the election process to ensure that the elections are completed as efficiently and effectively as possible.
+- The Students’ Union should support the election process to ensure that the elections are completed as efficiently and effectively as possible.

 Roles and responsibilities of Student Academic Representatives (student members)

 - Department and course representatives shall be the student members of the SSCCs, they shall be responsible for:

 a) representing the views of their peers to department/school staff;

 b) undertaking all other duties described in the academic representative role descriptions as agreed by the governing body of Durham Students’ Union and outlined on Durham Students’ Union website;